Differentials and distances in probabilistic coherence spaces

 We adopt a standard discrete probability approach, considering $\Cantorfin$ as our basic sample space and the evaluation function as defining a (total) probability density function on $\Cantorfin$.
-We also introduce an extension $\PPCFlab$ of $\PPCF$ where terms can be labeled by elements of a set $\Labels$ of labels, making it possible to count the use of labeled subterms during a reduction.
-Evaluation for this extended calculus gives rise to a random variable on $\Cantorfin$ ranging in the set $\Mfin\cL$ of finite multisets of elements of $\Labels$.
-The expectation of number of uses of terms labeled by a given $l\in\Labels$ (which is a measure of the computation time) is then an $\Nat$-valued r.v.~the expectation of which we want to evaluate.
+We also introduce an extension $\PPCFlab$ of $\PPCF$ where terms can be labeled by elements of a set $\Labels$ of labels, making it possible to count the use of labeled subterms of a term $M$ (closed and of ground type) during a reduction of $M$.
+Evaluation for this extended calculus gives rise to a random variable (r.v.) on $\Cantorfin$ ranging in the set $\Mfin\cL$ of finite multisets of elements of $\Labels$.
+The number of uses of terms labeled by a given $l\in\Labels$ (which is a measure of the computation time) is then an $\Nat$-valued r.v., the expectation of which we want to evaluate.
 We prove that, for a given labeled closed term $M$ of type $\Tnat$, this expectation can be computed by taking a derivative of the interpretation of this term in the model $\Kl\PCOH$ and provide a concrete example of computation of such expectations.
-This result can be considered as a probabilistic version of~\cite{DeCarvalho09}.
+This result can be considered as a probabilistic version of~\cite{DeCarvalho09,DeCarvalho18}.
 The fact that derivatives can become infinite on the border of the unit ball corresponds then to the fact that this expectation of ``computation time'' can be infinite.